SchrodtSven/Koalas_Zep/README.md

+> [!IMPORTANT]
+> NOTE2myself:: use return & parameter type hints everywhere --> IDE usage

 > [!NOTE]
-> Currently there is not much to see here
+> Currently there is not much to see here  - some kind of existing [Zephir code](https://github.com/SchrodtSven/Koalas_Zep/tree/main/koalas/koalas) may vanish ...

 > Zephir code can be found [here](https://github.com/SchrodtSven/Koalas_Zep/tree/main/koalas/koalas)